App version: 0.1.0

 What Is Gross Profit Margin?

-Profit, as you may know, is what’s left over from your revenue after you’ve subtracted all your costs and business expenses.
-But gross profit margin takes things one step further.
-It provides an indication of how well your business is managing its operations based on your cost of goods sold (aka COGS).To make things clearer, let’s define a few terms.
-First of all, net sales are, basically, your revenue--the amount of money your business takes in for selling its products minus the price of any returned goods or discounts you’ve offered.
-Direct costs are costs for things that contribute directly to creating a product.
+Profit is what’s left over from your revenue after you’ve subtracted all of your costs and business expenses.
+Gross profit margin, however, provides an indication of how well your business is managing its operations based on your cost of goods sold (aka COGS).To make things clearer, let’s define a few terms.
+Net sales are your revenue — the amount of money your business takes in for selling its products minus the price of any returned goods or discounts you’ve offered.
+Direct costs are costs for expenses that contribute directly to creating a product.
 Let’s say you make homemade soaps.
 Your direct costs would be the ingredients (lye, scent, etc.) as well as the equipment you use to make the soap and the manual labor needed to produce it.
 Direct costs are your COGS.
-Indirect costs, by way of contrast, are those that don’t relate directly to your product but do support the overall operations of your company.
+Indirect costs are those that don’t relate directly to your product, but do support the overall operations of your company.
 This includes things like marketing expenses, internet access, and office equipment.
-Indirect costs are excluded from COGS.COGS may vary from product to product and your business's overall COGS can also vary from one year to the next.
+Indirect costs are excluded from COGS.COGS may vary from product to product and year to year.
 But whatever you’re measuring with it, understanding your COGS is key in calculating your gross profit margin.
-And in any case, the terms we’ve just reviewed will apply, as will the formula for calculating it.Recommended: What is Net Income?
+Recommended: What Is Net Income?
 Definition, Calculation, and Example

 How to Calculate Gross Profit Margin

-Here’s the formula to determine your gross profit margin:((Net sales - COGS) / Net sales) X 100 = Gross profit marginYou start by looking at your net sales.
-Subtract your COGS from your net sales to get the top \ figure in the equation.
+The formula for determining gross profit margin is:((Net sales - COGS) / Net sales) X 100 = Gross profit marginYou start by looking at your net sales.
+Subtract your COGS from your net sales to get the top figure in the equation.
 Then divide that top number (net sales minus COGS) by your net sales.
-Finally, multiply the result by 100 to arrive at your gross profit margin (which is generally expressed as a percentage)..Here’s an example.
-Let's say your business’s net sales are $5,000 a month after returns have been factored out.
-And let’s say, also, that it cost you $2,500 in direct costs to make your inventory for that month.
+Finally, multiply the result by 100 to arrive at your gross profit margin (which is generally expressed as a percentage).Here’s an example.
+Let's say your business’s net sales are $5,000 a month after returns have been factored out, and it costs you $2,500 in direct costs to make your inventory for that month.
 To calculate your gross profit margin:(5000-2,500) / 5,000 =2,500 / 5,000 =.5 (this number is also called your gross profit ratio).5 X 100 = 50% (gross profit margin) Your gross profit margin would be 50%.
 That means that for every dollar your business makes in total sales, 50 cents is gross profit (which doesn’t take into account indirect costs).
-Recommended: What are Retained Earnings?
+Recommended: What Are Retained Earnings?

 How Gross Profit Margin Impacts Your Business

-So why does gross profit margin matter?
-Simply put, gross profit margin is a measure of your profitability.
+Gross profit margin matters because it's a measure of your profitability.
 It tells you (as well as potential investors) how well you’re doing in regard to your products.
 If your company’s gross profit margin is too low, it suggests that you’re either not charging enough for your products or your direct costs are too high.
-This could lead to financial strain down the road, so it might be a red flag to a potential investor.Your gross profit margin isn’t useful in a vacuum, however.
-It’s most helpful if you compare it, either to your gross profit margin during the same period of time in previous years, or to the gross profit margins of other businesses in your industry.
-Either way, the comparison gives you a benchmark to measure against as you move forward.However, if your gross profit margin varies widely from one quarter to another, this may be a concern to investors, since it could indicate that your company lacks solid management practices.
-However, another cause for a fluctuation in gross profit margin could be that you’ve made recent changes to how you operate that can account for the variations.Recommended: Cash Flow vs Profit
+This could lead to financial strain down the road, so it might be a red flag to a potential investor.It’s most helpful if you compare your gross profit margin to either your gross profit margin during the same period of time in previous years or to the gross profit margins of other businesses in your industry.
+Either way, the comparison gives you a benchmark to measure against as you move forward.If your gross profit margin varies widely from one quarter to another, this may be a concern to investors, since it could indicate that your company lacks solid management practices.
+However, another cause for a fluctuation in gross profit margin could be that you’ve made recent changes to how you operate, and that can account for the variations.Recommended: Cash Flow vs Profit

-What Is A Good Gross Point Margin?
+What Is a Good Gross Point Margin?

-So what you likely want to know now is what is a good gross profit margin.A higher gross profit margin is generally considered preferable to a lower one.
+A higher gross profit margin is generally considered preferable to a lower one.
 If your gross point margin is too low, it’s an indicator you’re not managing your capital structure well.
 What exactly counts as a good gross profit margin depends very much on what industry you’re in.
 As a rule of thumb, a company that makes products is likely to have a higher gross profit margin than a company that buys and sells products made by others, like a retailer.
 Electrical equipment manufacturers, for example, average a gross profit margin of 35%.
 Grocery stores, by way of contrast, average a gross profit margin of 25% to 30%.
 Recommended: EBITDA vs Gross Profit: A comparison

 5 Ways to Improve Your Gross Profit Margin